 - Handwoven into baskets – Water hyacinth can be woven into a basket without or without a frame.
 The baskets without the frame can be soft or have a stiffener placed on them so the baskets will keep their shape.

 - Placed on a metal frame – Water hyacinth can also be woven on a metal frame.
-When woven this way it usually does not need a stiffener placed on it, but all water hyacinth needs to have a chemical treatment after weaving it so that the baskets will stay true to the natural color and not mold or have an insect infestation.
+Woven this way usually does not need a stiffener placed on it.
+Still, all water hyacinth needs to have a chemical treatment after weaving it so that the baskets will stay true to their natural color and not mold or have an insect infestation.

-- Dyed in a variety of colorways – One of the great attributes of water hyacinth is that water hyacinth can be dyed in a variety of colors especially some greens, blacks and brown colorways.
+- Dyed in various colorways – One of the great attributes of water hyacinths is that water hyacinths can be dyed in various colors, especially some greens, blacks, and brown colorways.

 - Painted colors – Water hyacinth can also be painted.